andregce/README/README.md

 Perhaps the most important tip on this README, so I guess we can start here.
 We are all human.
 Duh.
 But I take that to heart. <u>I am a very empathic person</u>.

 Not that I value that trait over others, that's just how I am.
 That means I find it easy to connect with people.
-But also means I can be emotionaly sensitive: bad energy from others can disrupt my mood and focus.
+But also means I can be emotionally sensitive: bad energy from others can disrupt my mood and focus (please be mindful of that).

 For you the takeaway is that I'm always available as a human.
 I understand life comes before work.
 I'm a good listener.
 Feel free to share when you want to vent, or ask for space when you need it.
 Which segways nicely to my next tip.